matrix-org/synapse/docs/specification.rst

 Inviting users
 --------------
 ..
-TODO-doc kegan
+TODO-doc Invite-join dance
-  - Can invite users to a room if the room config key TODO is set to TODO.
-Must have required power level.
   - Outline invite join dance.
 What is it?
 Why is it required?
 How does it work?
   - What does the home server have to do?
-  - TODO: In what circumstances will direct member editing NOT be equivalent to ``/invite``?

 The purpose of inviting users to a room is to notify them that the room exists so they can choose to become a member of that room.
 Some rooms require that all users who join a room are previously invited to it (an "invite-only" room).
-Whether a given room is an "invite-only" room is determined by the room config key ``TODO``.
+Whether a given room is an "invite-only" room is determined by the room config key ``m.room.join_rules``.
 It can have one of the following values:

- - TODO Room config invite only value explanation
- - TODO Room config free-to-join value explanation
+``public``
+  This room is free for anyone to join without an invite.

+``invite``
+  This room can only be joined if you were invited.

 Only users who have a membership state of ``join`` in a room can invite new users to said room.
 The person being invited must not be in the ``join`` state